JorgeAJT/black-jack/README.md

 3. Make your changes and commit with descriptive messages:
     ```bash
-    git commit -m "Add new feature X"
+    git commit -m "Add new feature  or fix bug"

 4. Push the branch to your forked repository:
     ```bash
     git push origin feature/new-feature

-5. Create a Pull Request to the main branch of this repository.
+5. Create a Pull Request on GitHub and wait for review.

-6. Wait for maintainers to review and provide feedback.

 ## Author